 This basic reference manual contains an overview of AID and a description of the contents and operands which are common to all the programming languages.
 As part of the overview, the BS2000 environment is described; basic concepts are explained and the AID repertoire of commands is presented.
 The other chapters describe prerequisites for debugging; command input; the operands subcmd, compl-memref and medium-a-quantity; AID literals and keywords.
-The manual also includes the AID messages, BS2000 commands not permitted in command sequences, operands supported for the last time, and a comparison of AID and IDA.
+The manual also includes the BS2000 commands not permitted in command sequences.

 - AID Debugging on Machine Code Level [2]

 - AID Debugging of COBOL Programs [3]

 - AID Debugging of FORTRAN Programs [4]

 - AID Debugging of ASSEMBH Programs

-- AID Debugging of PL/I Programs [5]
+- AID Debugging under POSIX [5]

-- AID Debugging of C Programs [6]
+- AID Debugging of C/C++ Programs [6]